Editing, polishing, critiques

 The full edit is my most intensive edit and will instruct you regarding the writing habits that can clog your writing.
 When you have pulled through a full edit, you will have a better knowledge of your strengths and weaknesses as a writer and notes to help you with the writing and editing of future novels.

-The comprehensive critique focuses on the deep elements of your story.
+The comprehensive critique is a content edit, and thus focuses on the deep elements of your story.
 I delve into the strength of your hook, the premise, plot, theme, character arcs, level of engagement, showing vs. telling, POV consistency, and more.
 I leave comments and suggestions on all these points, giving practical examples of how to strengthen and improve on them.

 This critique doesn’t include any spelling, grammar, punctuation, or sentence structure points.